-Water quality in the non-tidal portion of the Pamunkey River appears to be degrading overall despite improvements in suspended solids as indicated by degrading trends observed in flow adjusted concentrations of both nitrogen and phosphorus parameters.
-Despite the generally good relative status, increasing trends in both nitrogen and to a lesser degree phosphorus indicate that water quality in the tidal portion of the York River may be degrading although no readily apparent source of the problem has been identified.
-Poor water clarity is a persistent and widespread problem in the York River as indicated by the poor relative status and SAV habitat criterion violations throughout the estuary coupled with degrading trends in some segments.
-Source of the water clarity problem is unknown but probably tied to increases in total suspended solids concentrations.
+Water quality in the non-tidal portion of the Pamunkey River appears to be degrading as indicated by increasing trends observed in both nitrogen and phosphorus parameters.
+Despite the generally good relative status, increasing trends in both nitrogen and to a lesser degree phosphorus parameters indicate that water quality in the tidal portion of the York River may be degrading possibly in response to the trends observed above the fall-line.
+Poor water clarity is a persistent and widespread problem in the York River as indicated by the poor relative status and SAV habitat requirement failures of secchi depth throughout the estuary coupled with the degrading trends observed in some segments.
+Source of the water clarity problem is unknown.
 Localized increases in discharged point source nutrients were observed in portions of the York River.
-Although the increases in point source nutrients observed were relatively small, the small total area and low flow rates of the York River may make it more susceptible to changes in point or non-point source nutrient loadings.
+Although the increases in point source nutrients of the York River small, the small total area and low flow rates of the York River may make it more susceptible to changes in point or non-point source nutrient loadings.